tabulapdf/tabula/README.md

 The site instance should now be viewable at http://127.0.0.1:9292/ .

-You can a couple some options when executing the server in this manner:
+You can use some options when executing the server in this manner:

     TABULA_DATA_DIR="/tmp/tabula" \
     TABULA_DEBUG=1 \